TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-performance-troubleshooting.md

 ## Different performance compared across two environments

-If you are see that queries or workload don't have similar performance across two different environments try to identify what is the key differences using the following steps:
+If you are seeing that queries or workload don't have similar performance across two different environments try to identify what is the key differences using the following steps:

 - Make sure that you have similar technical and environmental characteristics on SQL Server and Managed Instance such as number of cores, memory, IO characteristics, encryption, backup schedules, etc. Find the [top reasons that can cause performance difference in this article](https://azure.microsoft.com/blog/key-causes-of-performance-differences-between-sql-managed-instance-and-sql-server/).
 - Look at the queries that are executing on your Managed Instance and identify some additional workload that is not running on SQL Server (for example frequent backups, data load, index maintenance actions).